+Theorem 3

-Theorem 3 Information structure S is individually sufficient for information structure S' if and only if S is more valuable than S'.
+Information structure S is individually sufficient for information structure S' if and only if S is more valuable than S'.

 Notice that obedience constraints do not arise in any of the properties used to state this theorem.
 In that sense, the Theorem relates a statistical ordering to a feasibility ordering and does not make reference to incentive compatibility constraints.
-But also notice that, since the game has common interests, the belief invariant decision rule that is the argmax of expression (17) will automatically satisfy obedience.
+But also notice that, since the game has common interests, the belief invariant decision rule that is the argmax of expression (18) will automatically satisfy obedience.
 Recall from Definition 8 that a decision rule is a belief invariant Bayes correlated equilibrium of (G, S) if it satisfies belief invariance and obedience.
 Thus v(G, S) is also the ex-ante highest common payoff that can be obtained in a belief invariant Bayes correlated equilibrium.

 In the special case of one player, Theorem 3 clearly reduces to the classic statement of Blackwell's theorem favored by economists.
-In the many player case, it follows from the arguments of Lehrer, Rosenberg, and Shmaya (2010).
+In the many-player case, it follows from the arguments of Lehrer et al. [2010].
 We can sketch a direct proof of the harder direction of Theorem 3.
 Manipulations of definitions shows that S is individually sufficient for information structure S' if and only if the set of outcomes induced by belief invariant decision rules for (G, S) is larger than that set for (G, S').
 In other words, for any action sets for the players, S supports a larger set of feasible outcomes than S'.
 Since these sets are compact and convex, the separating hyperplane theorem implies we can choose a common utility function such that ex-ante expected utility is higher under S than under S'.

-6 Appendix: A Binary Investment Game
+6 Appendix: Applications and a Binary Action Game

 We have used Bayes correlated equilibria and the interpretation suggested by Theorem 1 in a variety of applications.
-In Bergemann and Morris (2013b) and Bergemann, Heumann, and Morris (2015), we have considered games played by a continuum of players, with symmetric payoffs and linear best responses, and focussed on symmetric equilibria.
-In our work on third degree price discrimination, Bergemann, Brooks, and Morris (2015), we exploit the fact that the outcomes of third degree price discrimination correspond to one person Bayes correlated equilibria.
-In Bergemann, Brooks, and Morris (2013) we use the results to look at all outcomes that could arise for different information structures that players have in an independent private value first price auction.
+In Bergemann and Morris [2013a] and Bergemann et al. [2015c], we have considered games played by a continuum of players, with symmetric payoffs and linear best responses, and focussed on symmetric equilibria.
+In our work on third degree price discrimination, Bergemann et al. [2015a], we exploit the fact that the outcomes of third degree price discrimination correspond to one-player Bayes correlated equilibria.
+In Bergemann et al. [2015b] we use the results to look at all outcomes that could arise for different information structures that players have in a first price auction.

-Rather than trying to review this work, we instead present a " $2 \times 2 \times 2$ " basic game, where there are two players, two actions for each player and two states, to illustrate the structure of Bayes correlated equilibria and Theorem 1.
+Rather than trying to review this work, we instead present a " $2 \times 2 \times 2$ " basic game, where there are two players, two actions for each player and two states, to illustrate the structure of Bayes correlated equilibria and Theorem 1 and the orderings of information structures in Theorem 2.
 In particular, we identify, in this class of games, the expanded information structures that support or "decentralize" welfare maximizing Bayes correlated equilibria as Bayes Nash equilibria.
-The role of strategic substitutes and strategic complements in these results complements welfare results in Bergemann and Morris (2013b).
+The role of strategic substitutes and strategic complements in these results complements welfare results in Bergemann and Morris [2013a].
 Even in this simple class of games, the analysis becomes algebraically quite involved.
-This is not surprising, given the demonstration in Calvó-Armengol (2006) that - even in complete information games - characterizing and visualizing all correlated equilibria of all two player two actions games is not easy.
-We also use a one-dimensional family of binary information structures with public signals.
-And we restrict attention to a two dimensional class of (symmetric) decision rules.
+This is not surprising, given the demonstration in Calvó-Armengol [2006] that - even in complete information games - characterizing and visualizing all correlated equilibria of all two player two actions games are not easy.
+We restrict attention to a two dimensional class of (symmetric) decision rules.
 We emphasize that we are using this class of examples to illustrate results that apply to general, asymmetric, information structures and general, asymmetric, decision rules.
-We analyzed a slightly different set of $2 \times 2 \times 2$ basic games in Bergemann and Morris (2013a), as does Taneva (2014).
+We analyzed a related class of such $2 \times 2 \times 2$ basic games in Bergemann and Morris [2013b], as does Taneva [2014].